lpj145/expressive-domain/README.md

 # expressive-porto
-This skeleton with Porto Pattern
+This skeleton with Domain Pattern

 ### About